Bihar stares at platelets crisis as dengue cases surge

 Patna’s Maa Blood Centre, inaugurated on February 27 this year, has so far done 19 SDPs of which 11 have been done this month (till October 21).

 “Only 2%-3% population have negative blood group.
 Of them, the percentage of people affected by dengue, and requiring platelet transfusion is even less.
-So, there is nothing to panic,” he added.
+So, there is nothing to panic,” he said.

 Bihar’s dengue burden